ataibarkai/SemanticType/Readme.md

 }
 ```

-The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Robot` variable; there is no danger of accidentally passing a `Robot` to a function that expects a `Person`, and a quick *option-click* immediaely reveals the type of the variable, and therefore the kinds of computations in which we could expect the variable to participate.
+The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Robot` variable; there is no danger of accidentally passing a `Robot` to a function that expects a `Person`, and a quick *option-click* immediaely reveals the type of the variable -- and therefore the kinds of computations in which we could expect the variable to participate.

 The same is *not* true when we look at the `Int` instance fields introduced above.
 Though the  `Person.age`, `Robot.id`, and `Robot.batteryPercentage` fields capture entirely different kinds of data, they are all typed as  `Int` s.
 And since **all the compiler sees is a variable's type,**  it can help us with neither clarity nor precision.